June 2–4, 2021

-The Johns Hopkins Carey Business School is excited to host the 20th Annual INFORMS Revenue Management and Pricing (RM&P) Section Conference, on Thursday, June 4, 2020, and Friday, June 5, 2020, at the Carey Business School.
+The Johns Hopkins Carey Business School is excited to host the 20th Annual INFORMS Revenue Management and Pricing (RM&P) Section Conference, on Wednesday, June 2, 2021 through Friday, June 4, 2021.
 This event is the premier forum for both academics and practitioners who are active in research and application in the fields of pricing analytics and revenue management.

 Please note that registration is currently suspended.
 INFORMS is closely monitoring the public health situation.